 Capital Gains Tax was a hot topic during the recent (July 2016) federal election.
 When it comes to property, CGT is usually only considered by property investors as the tax only applies for investment purchases and not your owner-occupied residence.
 From time to time I come across clients that change "intent" during ownership of their home which then "potentially" raises the CGT issue.

 Spring is often referred to as the selling season when it comes to property.
 Traditionally the warmer weather brings out more buyers and sellers to market, making it an ideal time to buy and/or sell your property.
 Your priority should be to buy with minimal risk and with certainty.
-Here's a guide I prepared to assist you.
+Here's an 8 step guide I prepared to assist you.